-Federal Stafford Loans (need based and non-need based) (minimum 5 credits required per term)
+Federal Unsubsidized Stafford Loans (minimum 4.5 credits required per term)

-Loans of up to $20,500 or the cost of education minus other aid (whichever is less) each academic year.
-No payment is due until 6 months after the student graduates, leaves school or drops to less than half time.
-File a FAFSA to apply.
+Unsubsidized loans of up to $20,500 or the cost of attendance minus other aid (whichever is less) each academic year.
+No loan payments are due until 6 months after the student graduates, leaves school or drops to less than half time.
+FAFSA required to be eligible.

-Work Study jobs (minimum of 5 credits required per term)
+Work Study Jobs (need based, minimum of 4.5 credits required per term)

 A number of part time jobs are available to students who wish to earn funds to help meet their college expenses.
-Students may work on campus, or off campus in an area related to their major with permission of the University.
-Students may work up to 20 hours/week while enrolled at least half time (25 hours for FIA Work First students) and up to full time during breaks and summers when not enrolled.
-File FAFSA.
+Students may work on campus, or off campus at a UDM approved site.
+Students may work up to 20 hours/week while enrolled at least half time.
+Work study is need based and due to limited funding is awarded based on FAFSA date.
+FAFSA required to be eligible.

 UDM Graduate Assistantships

 Several departments on campus have openings for graduate teaching or research assistants who receive up to full tuition remission.
 Contact the department directly.

 Private Alternative loans (cost of education less all other aid)

 Educational loans through private banking agencies; based upon creditworthiness of borrower or co-signer.
 Each program has its own set of guidelines for eligibility.
 The Private Loan section of this web page offers additional information.